BlankyWacky/razerctl/README.md

 ## Features

 - ✅ Currently supports mouse movement/clicking
+- ✅ Supports sending keyboard inputs
-- ❌ No support for keyboard yet
+- ❌ No support for keyboard dictionary yet, you'll have to experiment yourself for now

 ## Installation